Jurisdiction of Customs Appellate Tribunal in Pakistan – A Practical Guide.

 Jurisdiction of Customs Appellate Tribunal in Pakistan.

 Pakistan’s customs regime, governed by the Customs Act, 1969, regulates the flow of imports and exports, but disputes over duty assessments, goods seizures, or valuation errors can disrupt trade operations.
 The Customs Appellate Tribunal, established under Section 194 of the Act, serves as a specialized quasi-judicial forum to resolve such issues, offering a streamlined alternative to conventional courts.
 As of September 2025, recent procedural enhancements have bolstered the Tribunal’s efficiency, making it a critical recourse for traders, particularly in trade hubs like Peshawar, where cross-border commerce thrives.
-This guide provides a comprehensive overview of the Tribunal’s jurisdiction, appeal processes, and strategic approaches, emphasizing the role of customs appellate lawyers in Peshawar in achieving fair outcomes.
+This guide provides a comprehensive overview of the Tribunal’s jurisdiction, appeal processes, and strategic approaches, emphasizing the role of customs appellate lawyers in achieving fair outcomes.

 Understanding the Customs Appellate Tribunal’s Role